mattermost/docs/source/install/trouble_mysql.rst

 -----------------------

 The database created during installation is named ``mattermost``.
-If you fail to create this database or you misname it, when you attempt to start the Mattermost server you will see an error such as:
+If you fail to create this database or you misname it, you will see an error such as the following when you attempt to start the Mattermost server:

  ::